JavaLearningTool/JavaLearningTool-challenges/README.md

 ```
 JavaLearningTool-challenges
-| util: folder with util classes like the different testers are stored in this folder
+| tester_lib: gradle library with util classes like the different testers are stored in this folder
 |
 | shared: folder with classes that are given to the Students to be used in the challenges are stored here
 |